 - If there are six authors or fewer, give all six in the form: surname space initials comma.

 - If there are seven or more, cite the first three names followed by et al.

 - For a book, give any editors and the publisher, the city of publication, and the year of publication

-- For online material, please cite the URL, together with the date you accessed the website
+- For online material, please cite the URL and the date you accessed the website.

 - Do not include references in the Abstract.